Text as research data

 Metadata for text-based research

-• subject/research area
+• subject or research area

 • geographical information